tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 Instead, I felt my mind race.
 My nervous system buzzed with furious static, trying to comprehend and reconcile the overflow of information bombarding my psyche.
 Something about the way Dr. Osler’s face contorted as he said that last word made the whole thing click into place.

 The pilot had a scar just like that.
-I could see it clear as day in my head, and I could finally recall what he said to Divya and me as he turned towards us from the cockpit, fear stitched on his face.
+I could see it clear as day in my head, and I could finally recall what he shouted to Divya and I as he turned towards us from the cockpit, fear stiched across his face.

 *“Something just landed on the wing.”*